xnan-dev/The-Rogue-Engineer/README.md

 tight function-like components, than from mature but complex components hard to integrate.

+		3. Our Domains

+As a gaucho rastreador in la pampa,a kind of cawboy in the remote south of the 19th century, we know our land, what tools we have, languages, storage, command line tools, API services, OS, components and math.
+We might adventure beyond our land while prototyping, it's a sane exercise to look for components to aleviate the task at hand.
+We can find a simple tool with an online search which excuses us from the mind effort and time to develop something we are in need, and more importantly to avoid the hassle of mantaining it after our primal tinkering, to mature it, to ensure it meets it's required quality.
+We should, howevever, be aware that we can end up spending more time and headaches trying to make work some complex or badly documented component.
+That it can take us to a boring path, to feel stalled, to hit too many walls and frustrate.
+We are not doing corp engineered, we have limited energy, we are moody, no paycheck outweights or dissapointments.

+Worst than taking hard to tame beasts to support ours, is be tempted to mix in a  flaming crisol athigh temperatures our wish to learn and our determination to build.
+It's ok to adventure learning throughout a simple exploratory project, when your objective is to learn, to take a shot on a shiny beast to ground our lectures with naif experience but we our goal is to build something real, we must expect a delayed timeline and a sub par quality due to the lake of expertise we have, due  to be ignorant of the shadows below the shiny.

+If we are serius about or project, if is probably wiser to stick to our domains, and expand it with care, taking advantage of any gently fellow's work, who has been kind to share it's work or to expend in what can saves of much grinding.
+We can be bold but should be careful enough to avoid too many cliffs and foul us to a land which we are not competent enough.

+We might lnow that we will benefit from using containers for better distributing our load in production but if we are rockies can end up losing weeks to get anything done, same for other sexy tech out there. it can tiring, disappointing and be unacceptable on our expected resources and timeline.
+Take into account the trade offs you make.
+Avoid mixing too much unknowns, we are optimists to start walking unknown paths, and get lost or doom our prototype with unrealiable dependencies.
+Be wise, know your land, delay complexity.

 Big, flexible components from the viewpoint of a little prototype more common than not, derives in poor integration, tedious manual procedures that ruin rapid tinkering, trials and much needed adjustments. .We must